Choricero Pepper vs Ñora Pepper: Heat, Flavor & Key Differences

 Choricero peppers are often sold dried whole or as jarred pulp.
 Jarred pulp is convenient for Basque sauces, but check salt and preservatives before seasoning the pot.

-Nora peppers are small, round, and dried.
-They should smell sweet and red-pepper-like, not dusty.
-Brittle pods can still work if soaked long enough, but old pods give less color.
+Ñora peppers are small, round, and dried.
+They should smell sweet and red-pepper-like, not dusty, and brittle pods can still work if soaked long enough, though old pods give less color.

-Soak both in hot water for 20-30 minutes.
-Scrape the softened flesh from the skin when you want a smooth traditional texture.
-Blend and strain if speed matters more than exact texture.
+For either pepper, remove the stem and seeds first, then soak in hot water for 20-30 minutes until pliable.
+Scrape the softened flesh from the skin when you want a smooth traditional texture, or blend and strain if speed matters more than exact texture.

 The common mistake is using only paprika powder for either Spanish dried pepper.
 Powder gives color, but it cannot fully replace soaked pepper flesh in traditional sauces.